cyclops-ui/cyclops/web/docs/installation/demo/module.md

 This action deletes the module and all its associated resources from the cluster!

 ## Resources
 The modules resources are displayed here.
-These resources include _Deployments_ and/or _Services_.
+These resources include _Deployments_ and/or _Services_ (other resources are still in development!).
 The _Services_ tab is only visible when it is toggled in the configuration.

 ![Service Toggle On](../../../static/img/demo/service_toggle.png?raw=true "Service Toggle On")